 Pumpkin seeds, also known as pepitas, aren't just a snack; they're a versatile ingredient capable of transforming your meals and boosting your nutrient intake.
-They are packed full of important nutrients, plus there are many delicious ways to enjoy them.
+They are packed full of essential nutrients, plus there are many delicious ways to enjoy them.

 Pumpkin seeds aren’t just for Halloween.
 You can eat pumpkin seeds year-round and can reap numerous health benefits by doing so.
-Keep reading for eight delicious ideas for how to eat pumpkin seeds, and learn why they’re so good for your health.

 {{mid-cta}}

-The Incredible Health Benefits of Pumpkin Seeds
+Health Benefits of Pumpkin Seeds

 Pumpkin seeds are packed with nutrients and tons of health benefits that warrant a well-earned spot as part of your healthy diet.
 Here’s a glimpse into their many health benefits: